-But what happens when you decide cremation is the right path for you, but your family and friends object?
-How do you convince them to see your side, while respecting the sensitive beliefs they hold?
+What happens when you decide cremation is the right path for you, but your family and friends object?
+How do you convince them to see your perspective, while respecting the beliefs they hold?
 This guide will help you anticipate what objections may arise, provide you with ways to overcome those objections, and empower you to make and hold to the choice that’s right for you.

 Image via Pixabay